KidPudel/Iggy-s-Vault/languages/golang/init.md

-This is a package-scoped function that will be executed before main function
+This is a package-scoped function that will be executed before the program starts executing (main function)